chriswangelin/azure-hybridnet-terraform/README.md

 For newbies and seasoned professionals alike, building an Azure lab or "sandbox" environment can be a great way to prove out concepts, test new features, practice for Azure certifications, and showcase skills.

 This repo provides ready-made Terraform modules for jumpstarting a lab.
-A primary aim is to simplify the "networking piece".
+Simplifying the "networking piece" is a primary aim.

 ## Getting started